 2. Setup the Filter

-3. Add Programs (no extensions in version 1)
+3. Add Programs (no added program-extensions are provided in version 1)

-ACCESS naturally gets to interface with your defined data too, but always indirectly.
+ACCESS naturally gets to interface with your defined data too when certain security data is verified by the RING.
+ACCESS always does this interactions indirectly through the values provided by what RING generates.
 This is where we will pick up more with next time.

 Additional Features: ACCESS

-EntityScript™ is a syntax lookup engine that operates in a complex manner but presents a simple interface to the operator.
+EntityScript™ is a syntax lookup engine too.
+It operates in a complex manner but presents a simple interface to the operator.
 The "ACTIVE QUALIFIER" terminology specifies the responsiveness of this lookup system which operates in almost real-time.
 If we submit the search form, the Access and Ring sections are invoked as a pairing then the taken string input from the box is translated by other sub-systems which already hold qualified results.
 If the filter text is in the queue, it'll then be returned.
 That's the most basic method.
 It can get much more complex, but we won't get there during this explanation version.
-We're giving you the opportunity to narrow down information more quickly soon and we'll have it documented.
+We're giving you the opportunity to narrow down information more quickly soon and we'll have it documented entirely by version 2.0.

-The C.ORE (Cognitive Operations Resource Enclave™) system facilitates the in memory safety checking for this to function and both place and retrieve data onto disk safely on a host machine.
+The C.ORE™ (Cognitive Operations Resource Enclave™) system facilitates the in memory safety checking for this to functionality on the fly and the retrieve data operation onto disk can be provided to the program safely.
+This is meant to occur on a localhost or over the network.

-Also, All qualifiers are created in a .entity/.ds relationship defined on your system.
+All qualifiers are created in a .entity/.ds relationship defined on your system.
+Sometimes a .ds file is empty, other times it has CSV data, or JSON.
+It can even have data of an unknown type.

-This should plug in directly on top of your system without headaches following the installation guides.
-When an OpenPackager™ instance wants to be added to the "RING" location which has Access, the package will need to have a .linker or program defined privileges.
+This relationship works directly on top of your system without headaches and EntityScript™ determines the data-type on the fly.
+Some data-types can perform certain roles while others can't.
+When an OpenPackager™ instance wants to be added to the "RING" location which has Access, the package will need to have a .linker or program defined privileges already enforced through a pre-built EntityScript™ template.

 You can set this all up in a .entity file linking back to the .linker file which is gone over briefly in a previous page.

 We never make calls to protected slugs by calling the .ds file directly.
-We want to do a linker lookup, which then calls the file based off of it's own protected lookup system and permission specifications.
+We want to do a linker lookup first, verify the integrity of that relationship, and then call the "built" file based off of it's own protected lookup system and permission specifications.

 More on preparing .ds files:

-1. Get the file into line-by-line format: i.e. all lines represent one entity of data with various attributes defined elsewhere in a .entity file.
+1. Get the file into line-by-line format: i.e. all lines represent one additional meta-entity of data with various attributes defined elsewhere in a .entity file.
+If this structure can't be verified and an alternative structure isn't provided, the data-type will be considered 'raw'.

 2. Make sure the file is UTF-8.

-- ODS, XML, and other files can be used, but we want this in a Data Slug file, or DS file.
+- ODS, XML, and other files can be used, but we want this in a Data Slug datasheet file in text-mode first

 3. When the data is finished being prepared in line format, save as a CSV file (This has been found easiest if no other tools are available or your system isn't teched out.
 You could save it directly as a .ds file too.